Barabrad/BB-DAQ/README.md

 ```
 Enter the column index (start at 0) for the x-axis in the transmitted data: 3
 Enter the column index (start at 0) for the y-axis in the transmitted data: 4
-Enter 0 to save as an Excel workbook, or 1 to save as a CSV file.
+Enter 0 to save as an Excel workbook, or enter 1 to save as a CSV file: 0
-Choice: 0
 Enter workbook/file name or path (without the file-specific extension):
 ```